Home Activity Sessions and TOFFEE Club play sessions for children with multiple support needs

 15 Carers and 10 children with disabilities/multiple support needs will have visibly improved their overall health and well-being

-240 x 5 hour Toffee Club sessions providing 20 carers with 5 hour periods of respite during the school holiday periods, some families were 2 parent families.
-80 x 4 hour home activity sessions over 7 months each carer received approximately 5 x 4 hour periods of respite out with the Toffee Club periods, 20 Carers reported that their stress levels had reduced whilst their child was at Toffee Club and during the Respite Sitting Sessions and overall they had more time to themselves which overall improved their health and well being.
-Also the 14 children have been able to take part in fun and stimulating activities both via the Toffee Club and the Respite Sitting Sessions and overall have good fun and make new friends all of which helped improve their health and well being.
+80 x 4 hour home activity sessions and 80 x 5 hour Toffee Club Sessions – each carer received a different number of respite hours however most received approximately 10 periods of respite.
+15 Carers reported that their stress levels had reduced whilst their child received the Toffee Club and/or Respite Sitting Sessions and overall they had more time to themselves which overall improved their health and wellbeing.
+Also the 10 children/YP have been able to take part in fun and stimulating activities via the Toffee Club and/or Respite Sitting Sessions and overall have good fun which helped improve their health and wellbeing.